zoltanctoth/ceu-cloud-class/further-resource_tamas.md

 #### A Cloud Guru

-This websites seems to offer one of the best courses and widest range of varieties in AWS realted courses.
-It is based on subscription and not separate prices for each courses.
+This website seems to offer one of the best courses and widest range of varieties in AWS related courses.
+It is based on subscription and not separate prices for each course.
 There is a free subscription which contains limited number of courses and lack of quizzes and practice exams.
 Meanwhile, the basic subscription plan is around $400 for the year.
-The AWS related courses include: Amazon S3 Basics, Deployment Pipelines in AWS (beginner courses) and other intemediate or advanced courses as well.
+The AWS related courses include: Amazon S3 Basics, Deployment Pipelines in AWS (beginner courses) and other intermediate or advanced courses as well.

 * Website: https://acloudguru.com/browse-training?vendors%5B%5D=amazon-web-services
-* Price: free subscription, preferred subscription plan is around $400 for a year (could be paid in one installment or monthly)
+* Price: free subscription, preferred subscription plan is around $400 for a year (could be paid in one instalment or monthly)

 #### Udemy - AWS Certified Solutions Architect - Associate 2020